 Does your employer offer fertility benefits?
 Learn why they should.

 It’s estimated that one in eight American couples struggle to build a family.
-But even though the World Health Organization considers infertility to be “a disease of the reproductive system defined by the failure to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse”, few companies’ insurance benefits cover the cost of treatment.
+But even though the World Health Organization considers infertility to be “a disease of the reproductive system defined by the failure to achieve a clinical pregnancy after 12 months or more of regular unprotected sexual intercourse”, few companies’ insurance include fertility benefits to help cover the cost of treatment.

 A single round of in-vitro fertilization can cost upwards of $20,000 and often requires more than one try.
 And, infertility not only impacts the wallet, it also has psychological impacts through depression, anxiety and distress.
 These side symptoms can significantly impact employees’ well-being and productivity.